nbened/Launchlist-Extension-Direct-Download/README.md

 7. Press the toolbar icon, enter your username, connect, and done!

 Now directory votes can be verified and you can stay up to date from Twitter.

+Launchlist will only stop showing the extension reminder when you complete step 7.